uplg/summary-swift/README.md

 ## 🎯 Usage

-0. **Using the Backend**: The app uses the backend found in https://github.com/uplg/video-summarize for easy yt-dlp usage.
-Make sure to set up the backend following the instructions in the repository.
+0. **Start the Backend**: The app use the FastAPI backend found in [Video-summarize](https://github.com/uplg/video-summarize) for easy yt-dlp usage.
+Make sure to set it up following the instructions in the repository.
 1. **Launch the App**: Open Summary on your iOS device
 2. **Enter YouTube URL**: Paste any YouTube video URL in the input field
 3. **Start Processing**: Tap the process button to begin transcription